 No chance of this happening.
 The bed is mounted to the concrete slab in a home via FEMA guidelines.
 There is no report ever recorded of a tornado ripping the foundation from the ground.

 Who installs the shelter beds?

 The shelter beds will be installed by our company or a certified dealer in your area.
-It takes a 3 man crew up to 2 hours to do the installation.
+It takes a 3 man crew 4 hours to do the installation.
 Because the beds are being installed in the home, there will be few delays due to weather.